ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2022.10.26.md

 	- It would be nice to know if something is fundamentally broken
 		- we won't be fixing it for a 6months - a year
 	- Perhaps just test squish and system tests on win11 with a win10 built client
-		- have to be occasional due to squish liscence
+		- have to be occasional due to squish license
-			- squish only takes an hour though, so should be scheduleable
+			- squish only takes an hour though, so should be schedulable
 	- full build node note really needed at the moment, as we're unlikely to have developers or instruments on it.

 - Laptop and Desktop